Turnout

 6. Keep Copies: It’s wise to retain copies of all submitted documents and forms for your records.
 This way, you’ll have them handy if you need to reference them later.

-7. Follow Up: After submission, you can check the status of your request online or by calling the SSA.
+7. Check Your Status: After submission, you can check the status of your request online or by calling the SSA.
 Be ready to provide your Social Security number for reference.
-With the average processing duration for disability benefit requests being around 204 days, staying updated on your status is crucial.
+With this information, staying updated on your status is crucial.

 By following these steps, you can navigate this process with clarity and confidence.
 Remember, you’re taking important steps toward securing the support you need.